 Start at the beautiful Glencar Waterfall before making your way to the iconic Benbulben (one of Irleand’s most famous mountains).
 If you’re up for a bit of a walk, the Benbulben Forest Loop is short, easy and perfect for views of the mountain.

-And for more incredible scenery, drive the Gleniff Horseshoe Route while en route to Donegal.
+For more incredible scenery, drive the Gleniff Horseshoe Route while en route to Donegal.
 Make a pit stop at Tullan Strand and the Fairy Bridges in Bundoran before ending your day in Donegal Town.

 Where to Stay in Donegal